 - User Assessment helps you assess the security of your database users and identify high risk users.
 It reviews information about your users in the data dictionary on your target databases, and calculates a risk score for each user.
 For example, it evaluates the user types, how users are authenticated, the password policies assigned to each user, and how long it has been since each user has changed their password.
 It also provides a direct link to audit records related to each user.
 With this information, you can then deploy appropriate security controls and policies.

 - Data Discovery helps you find sensitive data in your databases.
 You tell Data Discovery what kind of sensitive data to search for, and it inspects the actual data in your database and its data dictionary, and then returns to you a list of sensitive columns.
 By default, Data Discovery can search for a wide variety of sensitive data pertaining to identification, biographic, IT, financial, healthcare, employment, and academic information.

 - Data Masking provides a way for you to mask sensitive data so that the data is safe for non-production purposes.
 For example, organizations often need to create copies of their production data to support development and test activities.
 Simply copying the production data exposes sensitive data to new users.
 To avoid a security risk, you can use Data Masking to replace the sensitive data with realistic, but fictitious data.

-- Activity Auditing lets you audit user activity on your databases so you can monitor database usage and be alerted of unusual database activities.
+- Activity Auditing lets you audit user activity on your databases so you can monitor database usage.

 Key Concepts and Terminology